Published on December 25th, 2014 | by admin0

 - The word Christmas comes from the Old English phrase ‘Cristes Maesse’ meaning ‘Christ’s Mass’

-- Christmas was first celebrated in York in 521AD
+- It was first celebrated in York in 521AD

 - To visit every child yesterday, Father Christmas would have had to travel at 3,000 times the speed of sound, visiting more than 800 homes per second!